Seaweed47/Battlefield-3-PS3-Save-Editing/README.md

 Now move the updated USR-DATA to the decrypted save folder.

-It is also possible to find the checksums offline.
+It is also possible to update the checksums offline.

 First install python from the microsoft store.